mcfreund/mfutils/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The mfutils package is a collection of various R functions that I frequently use.
-Most of these functions I have created myself, however some I have found on stackexchange (and included the attribution/url in the documentation).
+The mfutils package is a collection of R functions that I frequently use for data analysis.
+Most of these functions I have created myself, however some I have found on the interwebs (e.g., stack overflow), in which case I have also included the relevant attribution/url in the documentation.

 These functions can be sorted into different categories: